phiweger/darkq/README.md

 4. taxon level (either one of superkingdom, phylum, class, order, family, genus, species, strain)
 5. taxon name at that level (e.g. "Klebsiella" for genus) -- these are adapted from and must conform to the [GTDB r89](https://gtdb.ecogenomic.org/)

-These queues are declared in `tags.csv`, where empty fields means "all".
-For example, lets subscibe to three queues:
+These queues are declared in `tags.csv`, where empty fields mean "all".
+For example, let's subscibe to three queues:

 - all genomes from the Prochlorococcus genus
 - all genomes sent by "user1" belonging to Klebsiella pneumoniae